-Resilience Participate in agency efforts to promote resilience including the development of a mobile command center.
+T Resilience Participate in agency efforts to promote resilience including the development of a mobile command center.
 Incorporate resilience into the Continuity of Operations Plan.
 Safety Lead the agency's safety initiatives with the development of the Public Transportation Action Safety Plan and the creation of a comprehensive Safety Management System and agency safety committee.
-Community Engagement Support planning and marketing team efforts in public engagement related to service.
-Healthy Communi- ties and Workforce Customer Service Provide quality customer service to passengers by minimizing turn around time of customer complaints, developing a rider response committee to coordinate customer messaging, and assist with improving customer communicative and the customer messaging. tion options.
+Community Engagement VW Support planning and marketing team efforts in public engagement related to service.
+Healthy Communi- ties and Workforce Customer Comice ties and worklotte Customer Service Provide quality customer service to passengers by minimizing turn around time of customer complaints, developing a rider response committee to coordinate customer messaging, and assist with improving customer communication options.
 Workforce Training & Well-being Establish annual operator refresher training program to ensure bus operators participate in refresher training at least once every 2 years.
-Environmental Sustainability Criteria Air Pollutants & Greenhouse Gas Emissions Support agency efforts to reduce CAP and GHG emissions by leveraging environmentally friendly vehicles and implementing and enforcing idling restrictions on fleet.
-7 0 Ridership & Mobility Monitor innovative mobility programs and other mobility options and implement technology solutions to improve services.
+Criteria Air Pollutants & Greenhouse Gas Emissions Support agency efforts to reduce CAP and GHG emissions by leveraging envi- Environmental Sustainability ronmentally friendly vehicles and implementing and enforcing idling restrictions on fleet.
+Ridership & Mobility Monitor innovative mobility programs and other mobility options and implement technology solutions to improve services.
 Evaluate programs for customer satisfaction, improvement, and efficiency as needed.
 Assist the agency with transition to electronic fare payment.
-Economic Vitality Operating Expenses Improve efficient operations and cost reductions while maintaining a reserve, continue to test the electric bus fleet on different routes, and work with IT and Maintenance departments to test connected vehicle technology.
+7 & Operating Expenses (\$) Improve efficient operations and cost reductions while maintaining a reserve, Facus aveia Vitalita continue to test the electric bus fleet on different routes, and work with IT Economic Vitality and Maintenance departments to test connected vehicle technology.
 Capital Projects Support the agency's expansion and transition of new technology such as autonomous vehicles into revenue service in the long term.